DinoChiesa/Apigee-Java-Edit-Xml-Node/Readme.md

 the compile, or get them here: https://github.com/apigee/api-platform-samples/tree/master/doc-samples/java-cookbook/lib

-The other can be downloaded from Maven central.
+The others can be downloaded from Maven central.